Stocks, Bonds, Bills and Inflation and Gold - Asset Class Performance

 that stocks were way over-valued at a particular point in time.
 I consider

-stocks to be approximately fairly priced at this time and not in a bubble.
+stocks to be approximately fairly priced, to moderately over-priced at this time and not in a bubble.

 in spite of (actually, because of) their great performance in the past 20 to 30 years.